Virgin Galactic flies its first tourists to the edge of space

 The space plane glided back to a runway landing at Spaceport America in the New Mexico desert, after a brief flight that gave passengers a few minutes of weightlessness.

-Cheers erupted from families and friends watching from below when the craft’s rocket motor fired after it was released from the plane that had carried it aloft.
-The rocket ship reached about 55 miles (88 kilometers) high.

-Richard Branson’s company expects to begin offering monthly trips to customers on its winged space plane, joining Jeff Bezos’ Blue Origin and Elon Musk’s SpaceX in the space tourism business.
+This first private customer flight had been delayed for years; its success means Richard Branson’s Virgin Galactic can now start offering monthly rides, joining Jeff Bezos’ Blue Origin and Elon Musk’s SpaceX in the space tourism business.

+“That was by far the most awesome thing I’ve ever done in my life,” passenger Jon Goodwin told the crowd after his flight.

 Ticket prices were $200,000 when Goodwin signed up.
 The cost is now $450,000.

-He was joined by sweepstakes winner Keisha Schahaff, 46, a health coach from Antigua, and her daughter, Anastatia Mayers, 18, a student at Scotland’s University of Aberdeen.
-Also on board: two pilots and the company’s astronaut trainer.
+He was joined on the flight by sweepstakes winner Keisha Schahaff, 46, a health coach from Antigua, and her daughter, Anastatia Mayers, 18, a student at Scotland’s University of Aberdeen.
+They high-fived and pumped their fists as the spaceport crowd cheered their return.

+“A childhood dream has come true,” Schahaff said.
+Added her daughter: “I have no words.
+The only thought I had the whole time was ‘Wow!’ ”

+With the company’s astronaut trainer and one of the two pilots, it marked the first time women outnumbered men on a spaceflight, four to two.

 It was Virgin Galactic’s seventh trip to space since 2018, but the first with a ticket-holder.
 Branson, the company’s founder, hopped on board for the first full-size crew ride in 2021.
 Italian military and government researchers soared in June on the first commercial flight.
 About 800 people are currently on Virgin Galactic’s waiting list, according to the company.

-Virgin Galactic’s rocket ship launches from the belly of an airplane, not from the ground, and requires two pilots in the cockpit.
-Once the mothership reaches about 50,000 feet (10 miles or 15 kilometers), the space plane is released and fires its rocket motor to make the final push to just over 50 miles (80 kilometers) up.
-Passengers can unstrap from their seats, float around the cabin for a few minutes and take in the sweeping views of Earth, before the space plane glides back home and lands on a runway.

-In contrast, the capsules used by SpaceX and Blue Origin are fully automated and parachute back down.
+In contrast to Virgin Galactic’s plane-launched rocket ship, the capsules used by SpaceX and Blue Origin are fully automated and parachute back down.

 Like Virgin Galactic, Blue Origin aims for the fringes of space, quick ups-and-downs from West Texas.
 Blue Origin has launched 31 people so far, but flights are on hold following a rocket crash last fall.
 The capsule, carrying experiments but no passengers, landed intact.

-Note: This story has been updated to correct introductory price to $200,000, not $250,000.